 CDPs aggregate, digest, and filter the customer data collected into a single customer view.
 This is vital for targeted marketing strategies that focus on specific audiences.
-They provide what is termed as the “holy grail” of marketing by improving customer experience and giving marketing teams the ability to gain insights into customer preferences.
+They provide what is termed as the “holy grail” of marketing by improving the customer experience in retail and giving marketing teams the ability to gain insights into customer preferences.
 This fuels personalized customer engagement across all channels.

 A CDP is still important even if you are already using a DMP because: